MDR vs MSSP vs SOC as a Service (SOCaaS): What's the Difference?

 - Strong endpoint visibility

 Many mid-market and enterprise companies turn to MDR when they already use tools like EDR or XDR but lack the internal expertise to operate them effectively.
+For a closer look at how these technologies compare, see SIEM vs MDR vs XDR.

 For a detailed look at the leading vendors in this category, see our guide to the top MDR providers in 2026.